HuyaneMatsu/scarletio/scarletio/streaming/README.md

 ##### Zip name deduplication

-The names in a zip archive are deduplicated using a `path (index).extension` format on duplicates.
+The duplicate names in a zip archive are deduplicated using a `path (index).extension` format.
 This logic can be modified by using the `name_deduplicator` keyword parameter.

 Passing it as `None` completely disables name deduplication.